!-- Google tag (gtag.js) -->

 Here’s more information about embedding Vocal Videos.

-Also, notice that the video review looks professional, nicely edited, has the company branding, non-interrupting background music, and subtitles even though no professional video service was used to record it.
+The speaker’s appreciation and excitement is authentic.
+The video review is professional, nicely edited, has the company branding, background music that isn’t distracting, and subtitles even though no professional video service was used to record it.
 The usual logistics of lighting, set, backdrop, and camera are completely done away with, and yet you have a great-looking testimonial video.

 Vocal Video offers 45 video collector templates for different situations and use cases, and each of them comes with sample questions.